armosec/armo-helm/README.md

 * __Resource Kind:__ `Deployment`
 * __Communication:__ REST API, Websocket
-* __Responsibility:__ The Kontroller component is at the heart of the solution as it is the triggering engine for the different actions in the cluster; It responds to REST API requests and messages received over websocket connection, and triggers the relevant action in the cluster.
+* __Responsibility:__ The Kontroller component is at the heart of the solution as it is the triggering engine for the different actions in the cluster, It responds to REST API requests and messages received over websocket connection, and triggers the relevant action in the cluster.
 Such actions could be triggering a configuration scan, image vulnerability scan, defining a recurring scan (by creating CronJobs), etc.

 <details><summary>Component Diagram</summary>